 When it comes to winter running, the cold can be the biggest challenge we face.
-While snow is pretty, and the dark can seem magical, almost otherworldly, cold… Just.
+While snow is pretty, and the dark can seem magical, almost otherworldly, the cold… Just.
 Plain.
 Sucks.
-You know you should get some miles in, your inner Warrior is even chomping at the bit, but the first blast of that bone-chilling breeze makes you want to go crawling back to bed.
+You know you should get some miles in, your inner beast is even chomping at the bit, but the first blast of that bone-chilling breeze makes you want to go crawling back to bed.

 The challenges of being an elite runner in Northern Canada are, to Emily, obstacles to overcome that only serve to strengthen her game when the stopwatches come out in warmer weather.

 “If I let the weather in Cold Lake dictate when I ran,” Emily says, “I would likely never run.
 When I set a goal, I don’t want to let weather creep in as an excuse for not getting the work in.
 Winter running develops grit and toughness that will carry me through the rough patches on race day.
 I am always mentally stronger on race day after a winter of training in Northern Alberta.”

 That’s not to say that sometimes she needs a little kick, as we all do, when the temperature dips.

 “When I have thoughts of skipping a run due to weather, I try to remind myself that the weather always looks much worse through a window,” Emily says.
 “If I really don’t want to run, I put some new music on my iPod Shuffle and use the 15/30 rule.
 I start by running out for 15 minutes and if I’m still too tired or cold, I’ll turn around, making the run 30 minutes in total.
 I haven’t turned around yet!”

 To keep yourself out there past the 30-minute mark, Emily emphasizes the importance of forethought when dressing for cold weather.
 “There is no such thing as bad weather,” Emily believes.
 “Just bad clothing choices.”